By Clara López, member of the Baud team.

 1980.
-A unique little town on the Malaga coast.
-Towering mountains to explore.
-Coves hidden between plants and rocks that have grown as they wanted.
+A unique village on the coast of Malaga.
+Imposing mountains to explore.
+Coves hidden among plants and rocks that have grown as they have wanted.
 Narrow streets with plenty of space.
-Neighbors and longtime visitors.
+Neighbors and visitors of all the life.

 2019.
-The town of Malaga is getting out of hand.
-The mountains are packed with houses and more houses of new construction.
-The coves are filled with artificial sand and, even so, one towel does not fit next to the other.
-The many visitors walk through the streets one next to the other at the rhythm of a procession and when dawn comes, there is an open bar of alcohol, rubbish and wet T-shirts.
+The little village of Malaga is getting out of hand.
+The mountains are crammed with houses and more houses of new construction.
+The coves are filled with artificial sand and, even so, there is no room for one towel next to the other.
+Extra visitors walk the streets side by side at a processional pace, and when dawn arrives, there is an open bar of alcohol, messes and wet T-shirts.

 Many saw that it was getting out of hand.
-Many began to solve it.
-And the covid-19 arrived.
-And urgent action must be taken for a sector that represents 12% of our GDP.
+Many began to put a solution to it.
+Then came covid-19.
+And urgent measures must be taken for a sector that represents 12% of our GDP.
 But future measures must also be considered.

-Do we want to take advantage of this crisis as an opportunity to improve the quality of our tourism?
+Do we want to use this crisis as an opportunity to improve the quality of our tourism?

 If you say yes, I will tell you the 5 keys that I have obtained from different sources.
-You choose to keep the headlines, read it all or if you dare, reflect and share it back with me.
-Because the subject lasts long.
+You choose to keep the headlines, read the whole thing or, if you feel like it, reflect and share it with me back.
+Because the topic goes on for a long time.

 First key: safety and comfort

-On the one hand, security has always been a flag of tourism, particularly in Spain, with an extensive protection system, audits, sampling ...
-The system is reinforced in the light of new protocols guided by reference institutions such as the Institute for Spanish Tourist Quality, certified by companies such as SGS or Aenor.
-And the reinforcement is here to stay, as were the security measures for air transport after 11/XNUMX.
+On the one hand, security has always been a flag of tourism, particularly in Spain, with an extensive system of protection, audits, sampling...
+The system is reinforced in the light of new protocols guided by reference institutions such as the Institute for Spanish Tourism Quality, certified by companies such as SGS or Aenor.
+And the reinforcement is here to stay, just like the security measures for air transport after 9/11.

-On the other hand, that security must find the balance of moving in a clear and understandable way, but also pleasant, integrating it into the space and taking care of every detail related to the client's comfort throughout their experience.
-Because, after all, actors such as hotels, so relevant within the tourism ecosystem, “are our home for a while”, in the words of Ramón Adillón, Quality and Environment Coordinator at Paradores, in a talk at UDIMA.
+On the other hand, that security must find the balance of being conveyed in a clear and understandable way, but also pleasant, integrating it into the space and taking care of every detail related to customer comfort throughout their experience.
+Because, at the end of the day, actors such as hotels, so relevant within the tourism ecosystem, "are our home for a while", in the words of Ramón Adillón, Quality and Environment Coordinator at Paradores, in a talk at the UDIMA.

 The classics of Spanish tourism are now reinforced.